 - Boolean Modeling projects.
-Building on each other’s IS projects, a subset of my students model life, death, damage and other interesting behaviors of mammalian cells (dots mark the modules a student developed, extended or analyzed):
+Building on each other’s IS projects, a subset of my students model life, death, damage, epithelial to mesenchymal transition, and other interesting behaviors of mammalian cells (dots mark the modules a student developed, extended or analyzed):

 - Other IS projects: